 Merch By Amazon (Amazon Merch) Beginners Guide

-This guide will assume that you are fairly proficient with an image editing program such as Photoshop or GIMP.
+This Merch by Amazon guide for beginners will assume that you are fairly proficient with an image editing program such as Photoshop or GIMP.
 You will need to be able to at the very least create a basic design on a transparent background to upload through your dashboard.
 If you are not yet at this level look for simple tutorials on how to create text/graphic designs using your application of choice.

 Amazon Merch Resources

-Before you start creating anything, it’s worth the time to spend collecting resources or at least sources of resources for designing, keyword analysis etc. We’ve compiled a quick reference list of where to find what:
+Before you start creating anything, it’s worth the time to spend collecting resources or at least sources of resources.
+You will use these resources for designing, keyword analysis etc. We’ve compiled a quick reference list of where to find what:

 Merch Design Template